bdps1989/snowpole_geolocalization/README.md

 ### 4. Data Description

-- **LiDAR data** collected along Norwegian highways
-- **Georeferenced snow pole locations** obtained from infrastructure-level mapping
-- **Test site**: E39 – Hemnekjølen, Norway
+The dataset used in this repository comprises **LiDAR sensor data** collected along Norwegian highways, with a particular focus on the **E39 – Hemnekjølen test site in Norway**.
+In addition to LiDAR and GNSS measurements, the dataset includes **georeferenced snow pole locations** obtained through infrastructure-level mapping, which serve as fixed landmarks for localization and evaluation.

-⚠️ **Raw LiDAR datasets and large artifacts are not included in this repository** due to size limitations and data-sharing constraints.
+Due to data size limitations and data-sharing constraints, **raw LiDAR datasets and other large artifacts are not included directly in this repository**.
+Instead, the repository provides the necessary tools, scripts, and metadata to support data processing, visualization, and reproducibility using externally hosted datasets[5-7].

 ---